ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 # Sorting Conventions

-If you want to change the behavior sorting globally, you want to create a convention for sorting.
+If you want to change the behavior of sorting globally, you want to create a convention for sorting.
 The sorting convention comes with a fluent interface that is close to a type descriptor.

 ## Get Started

-To use a sort convention you have to extend `SortConvention` and override the `Configure` method.
+To use a sort convention, you have to extend `SortConvention` and override the `Configure` method.
 Alternatively, you can directly configure the convention over the constructor argument.
 You then have to register your custom convention on the schema builder with `AddConvention`.
-By default a new convention is empty.
-To add the default behaviour you have to add `AddDefaults`.
+By default, a new convention is empty.
+To add the default behavior, you have to add `AddDefaults`.

 ```csharp
 public class CustomConvention